Spread the love

 I have included a recipe and instructional video below on how to make Keto Low-Carb grain and gluten-free fresh pasta.
 Remember, the noodles don’t have gluten elasticity!
 Don’t roll them too thin or narrow.
 They will break.
 But if they do, no worries.
 Broken noodles taste just as delicious.
 The noodles are thick and chewy and ideal for this casserole.
 The noodles have their very own taste profile and have that wonderful chewy density.

-WHAT PASTA CAN I USE FOR KETO LOW-CARB TUNA-CHEDDAR PASTA CASSEROLE?
+WHAT PASTA CAN I USE FOR KETO TUNA-CHEDDAR PASTA CASSEROLE?

 This casserole will stay in the refrigerator for up to 4 days.
 For freezing seal in an airtight containing and free for up to about 3 months.
 Gently reheat the casserole at 300F.